Resilience and Vulnerability of the Near-Poor: Evidence From Uganda and the Philippines

 At the same time, there are factors that undermine these sustained escapes and processes of resilience-building.
 Regression results indicate factors like alcohol consumption in the Philippines and urban residence in Uganda pose constraints to sustained escapes from vulnerability among the near-poor.
 The fieldwork in both countries also indicated that transitory escapes from poverty and impoverishment is more often a result of multiple shocks, though some single shocks can also impoverish by impairing resilience capacities.
 Examples range from high-intensity typhoons in the Philippines, to severe disability in Uganda.
 Cash transfers significantly help with recovery from such devastating shocks, though should not operate in isolation.

 In this context, there are certain enabling conditions for the near-poor to continue to make progress and build resilience.
 These include a substantial formal sector, more commercialized agriculture, reduced dependency burdens, improved conditions for female-headed households and assistance to poor and near-poor households.
 Assistance, whether in the form of cash transfers or remittances, is associated with increasing the likelihood of sustained escapes among the near-poor in Uganda and the Philippines, respectively.
 However, at the moment, cash transfers remain mainly targeted to households that are already poor.
 A renewed focus on social protection and assistance for the poorest but also extended to households near the poverty line would do well in these contexts.
 At the same time, assistance in the form of remittances and help from relatives and friends is also about social capital and networks, reflecting a social structural component of mobility that is critical in building resilience and important to consider in programming.
 Supporting agency embedded within these kinship structures is a step towards improving resilient outcomes over time for near-poor households.

-Download the full report from the sidebar for more information.
+Download the full report below for more information.
 For other reports in this research series, visit the on Agrilinks.